Hrushi124/Tyre_detection_model/DEPLOYMENT.md

 ### 🔄 When You Deploy Your Backend

-1. Deploy your Node.js backend (recommend Railway, Render, or Heroku)
+1. Deploy your Node.js backend to Vercel (see backend/BACKEND_DEPLOYMENT.md)
-2. Deploy your Python ML model (recommend Hugging Face Spaces or Railway)
+2. Deploy your Python ML model to Vercel or Hugging Face Spaces
 3. Update the `VITE_API_URL` environment variable in Vercel
 4. Your app will be fully functional!